Football at the 1928 Summer Olympics

 Football was one of the tournaments at the 1928 Summer Olympics.
 It was won by Uruguay against Argentina, and was the last Olympic football tournament before the inception of the FIFA World Cup, which was held for the first time in 1930.

-This edition, along with the preceding 1924 edition, were the only tournaments in history outside of the World Cup that count as Senior World Titles equivalent to the World Cup.
+The status of the 1924 and 1928 Olympic football tournaments has generated controversy between those who argue that the gold medals in those two games have an equivalent status to the Football World Cup held since 1930, and those who maintain that the World Cup is a tournament that should not be equated with those Olympic tournament.